cs-24-sw-3-01/typst-documents/report/chapters/problem_analysis.typ

 === Context
 The vacation planner will be accessible from all locations with internet connectivity, including at home, the office, or on the go with smartphones.
+This should happen trough a secure VPN with gives access to te local server.

 Furthermore the product will facilitate collaboration among employees of different departments, allowing them to get a better overview of their teams.